onflow/flow/docs/content/dapp-development/testnet-deployment.md

 ```

 > **Note**: By default, this command generates an ECDSA key pair on the P-256 curve.
 Keep in mind, the CLI is intended for development purposes only and is not recommended for production use.
+Handling keys using a Key Management Service is the best practice.

 #### Create Your Account